pnordahl/rust-postal/README.md

 ## Usage example (expand_address)

 *Note*: `libpostal` is not threadsafe.
-As a result, do not create more than one `postal::Context` per process. `Context::expand_address` and `Context::normalize_address` do internal locking, and are safe to call concurrently.
+As a result, do not create more than one `postal::Context` per process. `Context::expand_address` and `Context::parse_address` do internal locking, and are safe to call concurrently.

 This is a minimal example of using the `expand_address` API: